speedment/speedment-doc/pages/application_configuration.md

 ## Examples

 ### Default Configuration
-The following example shows the most simple solution where we accept all the default configurations and where we do not have a password set for the database (needless to say, you should always protect your database with a password).
+The following example shows the most simple solution where the default configurations are used and no password is set for the database (needless to say, you should always protect your database with a password).
 ``` java
     SakilaApplication app = new SakilaApplicationBuilder().build();
 ```
 ### Setting the Database Password
-The following example shows the most typical solution where we accept all the default configurations but where we set the database password.
+The following example shows the most typical solution where the default configurations are used and a database password is provided.
 ``` java
     SakilaApplication app = new SakilaApplicationBuilder()
         .withPassword("Jz237@h1J19!")